theislab/atlas-feature-selection-benchmark/.github/ISSUE_TEMPLATE/other_feature.md

 ---
 name: Other feature
-description: Suggest some other new feature for the project
+about: Suggest another feature for the project
-title: "New feature: [FEATURE]"
+title: 'New feature: [FEATURE]'
-labels: ["enhancement"]
+labels: enhancement
+assignees: ''

 ---

 Thanks for taking the time to suggest a new feature!